 RAISING STANDARDS What do we want to achieve?
 How will we achieve this?
 How will we know we are successful?
 Who is responsible?
-Work together with a shared ethos and commitment to excellence Break down the barriers between different phases of education and create seamless transition Encourage education settings to provide a rich curriculum in ensuring accessibility and progress for all children Encourage ambitious curricula that meets the needs and interests of learners Continue to improve the learning experience and the success of pupils Encourage innovative approaches to teaching and learning for all children and young people Ensure that our children and their families are partners in learning Encourage bespoke needs-led educational pathways within education settings enhancing inclusive practice Provide children and young people with the support they need to enable strong progress and higher attainment To close the gap between disadvantaged learners and their peers Effectively discharge the statutory obligations of the council Establish strong 'families of schools' to collaborate to enhance the educational experience of all learners The school improvement team will provide targeted support to schools who have been identified as 'causing concern' Developing a clear framework for schools monitoring group We will deliver continuous development opportunities for all settings which reflect national initiatives, legislation, and locally identified needs Encourage education providers to equip children and young people with the knowledge, confidence, and cultural capital they need to succeed in life Embed a high-quality school improvement service that makes the best of school-led and council expertise, with a range of specialists working through a multi-disciplinary approach Facilitate effective peer support to ensure the best leaders and teachers across the city support others Evidence that dynamic learning environments exist across all education settings - measured through pupil voice, SIO reports, Ofsted inspections Evidence that lessons inspire and challenge pupils, measured through pupil voice, SIO reports, Ofsted inspections Standards are reported to the education performance board and schools monitoring group The schools monitoring group The schools monitoring group framework is applied consistently and effectively Annual performance reports More educational settings are judged to be Ofsted Good or better by end of academic year 2025 Statutory assessment data is used to evidence exceptional progress and attainment for all pupils Reduction in NEET Reduction in absence Reduction in suspensions and exclusions All education settings SCC education team
+Work together with a shared ethos and commitment to excellence.
+Break down the barriers between different phases of education and create seamless transition.
+Encourage education settings to provide a rich curriculum in ensuring accessibility and progress for all children.
+Encourage ambitious curricula that meets the needs and interests of learners.
+Continue to improve the learning experience and the success of pupils.
+Encourage innovative approaches to teaching and learning for all children and young people.
+Ensure that our children and their families, are partners in learning.
+Encourage bespoke needs-led educational pathways within education settings enhancing inclusive practice.
+Provide children and young people with the support they need to enable strong progress and higher attainment.
+To close the gap between disadvantaged learners and their peers.
+Effectively discharge the statutory obligations of the council.
+Establish strong 'families of schools' to collaborate to enhance the educational experience of all learners.
+The School Improvement Team will provide targeted support to schools who have been identified as 'causing concern'.
+Developing a clear framework for Schools Monitoring Group.
+We will deliver continuous development opportunities for all settings which reflect national initiatives, legislation, and locally identified needs.
+Encourage education providers to equip children and young people with the knowledge, confidence, and cultural capital they need to succeed in life.
+Embed a high-quality school improvement service that makes the best of school-led and council expertise, with a range of specialists working through a multi-disciplinary approach.
+Facilitate effective peer support to ensure the best leaders and teachers across the city support others.
+Intervene early by using data to spot patterns of absence before they become persistent and/or severe.
+Evidence that dynamic learning environments exist across all education settings - measured through pupil voice, SIO reports, Ofsted inspections.
+Evidence that lessons inspire and challenge pupils, measured through pupil voice, SIO reports, Ofsted inspections.
+Standards are reported to the Education Performance Board and Schools Monitoring Group.
+The Schools Monitoring Group framework is applied consistently and effectively.
+Annual performance reports.
+More educational settings are judged to be Ofsted Good or better by end of academic year 2025.
+Statutory assessment data is used to evidence exceptional progress and attainment for all pupils.
+Reduction in NEET.
+Reduction in suspensions and exclusions.
+All education settings SCC Education Team

 EARLY YEARS AND SCHOOL PLACE PLANNING What do we want to achieve?
 How will we achieve this?
 How will we know we are successful?
 Who is responsible?
-To ensure sufficiency of early years and school places across all sectors of education (early years, primary, secondary and SEND sectors) To ensure the admissions policy and associated systems are legally compliant and in place Annual monitoring of local authority place planning to ensure that school places are being provided in areas of need Reduce Year R places in response to falling demand in the sector.
-Through public consultation, reduction of PANs and in-year variations Reconfigure the SEND landscape to enable sufficiency of special school places to meet the needs of children and young people Implementation of place planning forecasting recommendations Timely completion of necessary building works The LA is operating within the 5% DfE recommend surplus of places in the mainstream sector Reduction in the number of schools operating a deficit budget Annual monitoring of local authority place planning to ensure that school places are being provided in areas of need SCC education team SCC property team Headteachers and business managers in all education settings
+To ensure sufficiency of early years and school places across all sectors of education (Early Years, Primary, Secondary and SEND sectors).
+To ensure the admissions policy and associated systems are legally compliant and in place.
+Annual monitoring of local authority place planning to ensure that school places are being provided in areas of need.
+Reduce Year R places in response to falling demand in the sector.
+Through public consultation, reduction of PANs and in-year variations.
+Reconfigure the SEND landscape to enable sufficiency of special school places to meet the needs of children and young people.
+Implementation of place planning forecasting recommendations.
+Timely completion of necessary building works.
+The LA is operating within the 5% DfE recommend surplus of places in the mainstream sector.
+Reduction in the number of schools operating a deficit budget.
+Annual monitoring of local authority place planning to ensure that school places are being provided in areas of need.
+SCC Education Team SCC Property Team Headteachers and Business Managers in all education settings.